The core of the FACES mission is based on local sustainability. In-country partnerships are essential to what we do.

 We are fortunate to have excellent colleagues both locally in the Pacific Northwest, and internationally in Peru, South America.
 These organizations unite to bring the best medical care possible to the most isolated families of Peru.

 The Cafe Femenino Coffee Project is a social program for women coffee-producers in rural communities all around the world.
 They work in Bolivia, Columbia, Dominican Republic, Guatemala, Mexico, Peru and Rwanda to empower women and build social support systems that improve the economy and health of the coffee communities.

 Together, FACES and Cafe Femenino conduct ‘Health Promoter Trainings’ for the women in the coffee-producing villages in Peru.
 Many children in these rural villages are born with clefts.
 Our collaboration has opened the doors for these children and given them access to surgical care.

-Hospital Regional Lambayeque– For the last four years, the Regional Hospital has also hosted patients during the surgical campaign.
-Many of the complex cases are conducted at Hospital Regional, a newly built hospital that provides services in over 30 specialized areas of medicine.
+Regional Hospital has hosted patients during the surgical campaign; many of the complex cases are conducted at Hospital Regional, a newly built hospital that provides services in over 30 specialized areas of medicine.